csvance/armchair-expert/README.md

 # About
 Chatbot for Discord inspired by old Markov chain IRC bots like PyBorg.
-Regurgitating what it learns from you in unintentionally hilarious ways.
+Regurgitates what it learns from you in unintentionally hilarious ways.

 # Features
 - Learns from Discord chat and replies randomly or when mentioned, relating what it has learned to your message.